-- 4.1 Oversubscription criteria are used to establish an order of priority for allocating places when the number of applications for places exceeds the number of places available. - 4.2 Children who have a statement of special educational needs will be admitted to the school named in the statement over and above the oversubscription criteria. - 4.3 The proposed oversubscription criteria for Evelyn Street Primary School are set out below: - (1) Children in care and children formerly in care. - (2) Siblings (pupils with elder brothers or sisters already attending the preferred school and expected to continue at the school in the following school year.
-This includes full, half or step brothers and sisters and foster brothers and sisters who are living at the same address as part of the same family unit)
+- 4.1 Oversubscription criteria are used to establish an order of priority for allocating places when the number of applications for places exceeds the number of places available. - 4.2 Children who have a statement of special educational needs will be admitted to the school named in the statement over and above the oversubscription criteria. - 4.3 The proposed oversubscription criteria for Evelyn Street Primary School are set out below:

-- (3) Children who attend Evelyn Street School Nursery - (4) Pupils for whom advice from a medical practitioner or psychologist has been provided by the parents/carers at the time of application in support of admission to a particular school, which, in the council's view, justifies admission to the preferred school.
+- (1) Looked after children and previously looked after children including those previously in state care outside of England\ - (2) Siblings (pupils with elder brothers or sisters already attending the preferred school and expected to continue at the school in the following school year.
+This includes full, half or step brothers and sisters and foster brothers and sisters who are living at the same address as part of the same family unit) - (3) Children who attend Evelyn Street School Nursery - (4) Pupils for whom advice from a medical practitioner or psychologist has been provided by the parents/carers at the time of application in support of admission to a particular school, which, in the council's view, justifies admission to the preferred school.
 The council, if it is considered appropriate, will seek the views of the school medical officer or educational psychologist in the event of parents requesting admission on medical or psychological grounds. - (5) Pupils living nearest to the school measured as a direct distance from the child's permanent place of residence to the school measured using a Geographical Information Address Point System based on the Local Land and Property Gazetteer.
-This measures straight line (direct) distances from the address point of the permanent place of residence to the address point of the school. - NB Where the school reaches its published admission number from pupils within one of the categories listed above, those pupils to be admitted from within that category will be those whose permanent places of residence are closest to the school as defined in oversubscription criterion five.
+This measures straight line (direct) distances from the address point of the permanent place of residence to the address point of the school. - NB Where the school reaches its published admission number from pupils within one of the categories listed above, those pupils to be admitted from within that category will be those whose permanent places of residence are closest to the school as defined in oversubscription criterion five. - \ A child in care is a child who is (a) in the care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their Social Services functions under section 22(1) of the Children Act 1989 at the time of making the application to the school.

-Children in Care and children formerly in Care is defined as looked after children and previously looked after children who have ceased to be in Care because they have been adopted or became subject to a residence order or special guardianship order.
+The term previously looked after children is defined as children who were looked after, but ceased to be so because they were adopted, (or became subject to a child arrangements order or special guardianship order).